mitchellh/mapstructure/README.md

 For usage and examples see the [Godoc](http://godoc.org/github.com/mitchellh/mapstructure).

-The `Decode` function has examples assocaited with it there.
+The `Decode` function has examples associated with it there.

 ## But Why?!